 \subsection{Implementation}

 The contemplative practice was integrated into three calculus-based courses in classical electrodynamics at Northwestern University.
-Two of the courses were aimed primarily at prospective physics majors, and one at students majoring in the engineering sciences.
+Two courses consisted primarily of prospective physics majors, and one of students majoring in the engineering sciences.
+In each course, the contemplative practice was assigned in the third week of a nine-week quarter.
+Following completion of the contemplative practice, students submitted a written reflection on their experience.
+These reflections were graded on completion only.
 A total of 66 students completed the practice, of whom 15 were prospective physics majors.
-In each course, students were required to complete the contemplative practice for credit in the third week of a nine-week quarter.
-Following completion of the contemplative practice, students were asked to submit a written reflection on their experience.
-In order to encourage genuine responses, students were informed that the reflections would be graded on completion only.